 You must use the most current costs available from the course provider and the exchange rate as of the date you apply.
 A link to the approved exchange rate site is included in the application form instructions.
 Please be aware that if you are selected to receive a PDF, the amount awarded can’t increase, even if the activity costs increase due to an increase in the exchange rate.

 After the Selection Committee reviews applications, selected applicants will be notified of results by early August.

 There are a number of factors involved in the selection process and the applicant pool is very competitive.
 The Selection Committee criteria are outlined in the PDF program guidelines announcement of the PDF application period found on FLO’s website.
-The Selection Committee is comprised of representatives from regional bureaus, the Office of Overseas Employment (HR/OE) and FLO.
+The Selection Committee is comprised of representatives from regional bureaus, the Office of Overseas Employment (GTM/OE) and FLO.
 Each application is individually reviewed and scored by each committee member.
 Applications are ranked within each bureau.
 Each bureau receives a percentage of the budgeted allotment correlating to the percentage of applications received from that bureau.
 Historically, FLO has been able to offer PDFs to approximately 30-50 percent of the total number of applicants.

 Read the PDF program guidelines from the announcement carefully and completely.
 You can find them on FLO’s website.
 Be aware of and address any of the Selection Committee criteria that apply to you.
 Clearly describe and detail your professional background and proposed plans.
 Submit an application that links your overall professional aspirations to your proposed enrichment activities for the upcoming PDF program period.

 The PDF program is competitive and generates strong interest with hundreds of applications.
 Each application is carefully reviewed and weighed against other applications.
 The Selection Committee selects a limited number of applications in proportion to the amount of funds available.
 In addition to PDF, applicants may be interested in applying for other programs: Scholarships, Financial Aid and Student Internships.